telecomprofi/k8s-101/troubleshoting_oom_killing_on_k8s_worker_node.md

 [20412.272559] php-fpm invoked oom-killer: gfp_mask=0xcc0(GFP_KERNEL), order=0, oom_score_adj=934
 [20412.316849]  oom_kill_process+0xd7/0x110
 ```
-### 4. on kubectl filter for the first has (after podxxxx) - it will give you info in which pod the prorblematic process runs as  container:
+### 4. on kubectl filter for the first hash (after podxxxx, before /) - it will give you info in which pod the prorblematic process runs as  container:
 ```
 kubectl get pod --all-namespaces -o json | jq '.items[] | select(.metadata.uid == "5159b67a-e600-46f3-97d4-ead2586a7b2a")'
 ```